agrawalx/match-bench/docs/architecture/ARCHITECTURE.md

   when the order actually goes out (`services/bot-fleet/src/worker.rs:1209` for REST/WS;
   the FIX loop pushes `next_send_ns` into `targets` at `:809` while stepping the schedule at `:811`).
-So `schedule_slip = real_send − target` measures *true* lateness; when offered load exceeds capacity, slip grows unbounded — the correct CO signal (`docs/throughput-bottlenecks.md:64-70`).
+So `schedule_slip = real_send − target` measures *true* lateness; when offered load exceeds capacity, slip grows unbounded — the correct CO signal.
 - **Result.** Pacing does **not** distort the measurement.
-The *scored* latency is `t7−t3` (kernel-stamped, independent of pacing entirely), so even the schedule-slip subtlety only affects the secondary `response_time`, never the gated metric (`docs/platform-performance-and-scaling.md:64-67`).
+The *scored* latency is `t7−t3` (kernel-stamped, independent of pacing entirely), so even the schedule-slip subtlety only affects the secondary `response_time`, never the gated metric.

 #### (e) Ingester drops / backpressure → distributed co-partition + 2-stage rollup

-- **Symptom.** A single ingester replica couldn't be scaled out: two naïve replicas would split a window's HDR histogram across pods, corrupting percentiles; under load a single replica dropped telemetry and back-pressured the worker (the audit's T2/T3 coupling, `docs/tps-serialization-audit.md:114-145`).
+- **Symptom.** A single ingester replica couldn't be scaled out: two naïve replicas would split a window's HDR histogram across pods, corrupting percentiles; under load a single replica dropped telemetry and back-pressured the worker (the audit's T2/T3 coupling).
 - **Root cause.** No co-partitioning meant an order's `sent` and `acked` events could land on different consumers, so a replica couldn't join locally; and HDR percentiles aren't averageable across shards.
-- **Fix (4 parts, `docs/platform-performance-and-scaling.md:146-167`, verified in code):**
+- **Fix (4 parts,, verified in code):**
   1. **Co-partition the `sent ⋈ acked` join by `order_id`** with a shared FNV-1a
      `partition_for(order_id, N)` (`schemas/rust/src/lib.rs:26-38`); both producers publish
      each sub-batch to the explicit matching partition — bot-fleet `orders.sent`